10 Execution site(s)

 “A blood bath took place on June 1, 1943, in which 10,000 people died.
 Some were brought somewhere else?
 The next day, on our way back home from work, we saw many female, male and child bodies in a pool of blood.
 The Germans murdered all the Jews in different ways.”
 [Deposition of Emile L., a French survivor from the camp, B162-949]

 Rava-Ruska, found in the 17th century, is located about 50 kilometers (31 miles) northwest of Lviv.
+The first record about the Jewish community dates back to the 16th century.
+Until 1772 the town was part of Poland.
+From 1772 until 1918 it was taken over by Austria-Hungarian Empire.
+Between the two world wars it was under Poland rule, and in 1939 it was taken over by Soviet Union as a result of Molotov-Ribbentrop Pact.
 Before the Second World War slightly more than half of the population – at least 7,000 people – was Jewish.
 Poles accounted for approximately one-third of the population.
 Ukrainians made up about 15%.
 The majority of the Jews worked in wholesale and retail trade and as craftsmen.
-Only a small share of the Jewish population was active in the free professions (lawyers, doctors, etc.).
+Only a small share of the Jewish population was active in the free professions, such as lawyers and doctors.
+Many different religious and cultural movements appeared in the middle of 19th century, but all of them were banned once the town was taken over by the Soviets.
+In that time many prominent Jews, local as well as Jewish refugees from the occupied Western Poland, were deported to the East by the Soviets.
 German forces occupied Rava-Ruska in late June 1941.
-During the occupation the Germans created a big concentration camp where Soviet and French prisoners were detained as well as Jewish labor camp located 37 kilometers (23 miles) east of Rava-Ruska, in Velyki Mosty.

 Do you have additional information regarding a village that you would like to share with Yahad ?

 or by calling Yahad – In Unum at +33 (0) 1 53 20 13 17